z3bg/iris/README.md

 ## How to help
 If you like the idea, please [create an Iris account](https://iris.to) and **share your profile link on your existing social networks**!

 Currently the application is glitchy and slower than the technology allows, but it should give an idea of the intended functionality.
-Contributions to the browser application and the underlying iris-lib are very much appreciated.
+Contributions to the [browser application](https://github.com/irislib/iris-angular) and the underlying [iris-lib](https://github.com/irislib/iris-lib) are very much appreciated.

-If you want to integrate Iris with your product or service, please check out iris-lib and open  Github issues if needed.
+If you want to integrate Iris with your product or service, please check out [iris-lib](https://github.com/irislib/iris-lib) and create Github issues if needed.

 ## License